20001327/sessiontypechecker/README.md

 # Session type checker

-The aim of the project is to typecheck a “multyparty session” written in Erlang to ensure that it conforms to the global type that specifies the expected protocol.
+The aim of the project is to typecheck a **multyparty session** written in Erlang to ensure that it conforms to the **global type** that specifies its expected protocol.
-You can find examples of multiparty sessions in project/examples/.
+You can find examples of multiparty sessions in `project/examples/`.
 In addition to the source files of the project we also provide
 -  an already compiled version the project (in the `bin` folder) and
 -  a docker of the generated tool that you can test with the command:

-    $ docker run eis513/session-type-checker:v1 <example>
+    `$ docker run eis513/session-type-checker:v1 <example>`

 replacing <_example_> with one of the following:
 - seller-bank